 If you like the recipe, don’t forget to leave me a comment and that all important, 5-star rating!
 Thank you!

 And if you make the recipe, share it on any platform and tag me @azlinbloor, and hashtag it #linsfood.

 - 5 cm cinnamon stick broken up in pieces

-- 1 dried red Kashmiri chilli or other mild dried chilli broken up into 3 pieces
+- 1 dried red chilli (mild – medium heat) broken up into 3 pieces

 - ½ tsp black peppercorns